 Hyperthermia is a body temperature above 104°F (40°C).
-Hyperthermia occurs when the body’s thermoregulatory system fails.
+Hyperthermia occurs when the body’s thermoregulatory system fails, after being exposed to too much heat or when the body generates more heat than it can release.
 Heat-related illnesses such as heat exhaustion and heat stroke from long periods in high temperatures are preventable.
 Other causes such as sepsis, the body’s inability to perspire and cool itself down such as with spinal cord injuries, or hyperthyroidism are more complex underlying causes.

 Hyperthermia requires quick diagnosis and intervention to prevent irreversible harm to organs and even death.
 Nurses play a crucial role in both assessing and monitoring the patient’s condition, providing simple as well as critical cooling methods, and educating patients about their increased risk of experiencing hyperthermia.